-CUbRIK will prove the feasibility of its approach and the benefits of the integration of machine, human and social computation for multimedia search by showcasing Demonstrators and Vertical Applications.
+CUbRIK has proven the feasibility of its approach and the benefits of the integration of machine, human and social computation for multimedia search by showcasing reference ASSETS for the exploitation of its technologies.

 The inspiring principle of CUbRIK is about creating a “white-box” version of a multimedia content & query processing system.

 The functionalities of query processing, content analysis and relevance feedback processing are unbundled into a set of search processing orchestrations (referred to as Pipelinesable to mix open source and third-party components, to instantiate algorithms and to aggregate Automatic Computation Jobs (automatic workflow or SMILA Workflow) and Human Computation (Crowd-enabled or GWAP-enabled)Tasks.

 Metadata are extracted from media collections, using the software mix that best fits the need, and specific components can be included to process multimodal queries or to analyze user’s feedback in novel ways.